Services

 Although EMDR has over 30 years of research and support from health authorities around the world…

-Talk Therapy has been around for much longer, and as such has garnered more funding for research and mainstream support.
+Traditional talk therapies has been around for much longer, and as such has garnered more funding for research and mainstream support.

 However, things have been changing over the last five or six years.